-Linda Pasco added categories and changed the name they used in the local phone listing and on Google to more adequately reflect who they are and what they sell.
+Linda Pasco added categories and changed the name they used in the local phone listing and on Google to reflect who they are and what they sell more adequately.

-Lemon Grass Gifts had bath, baby and home attached to the name - now they sell more home accessories and furnishings so have changed to home, garden and gift and added furniture and custom decorating to their listings.
+Lemon Grass Gifts had bath, baby, and home attached to the name - now they sell more home accessories and furnishings, so they have changed to home, garden, and gift and added furniture and custom decorating to their listings.

 Hold a socially distanced event at your local movie theater

-Send personal texts and cards to best customers
+Send personal texts and cards to the best customers

 Broadcast from your mart